 2. One Day at a Time (2017-2019)

 One of Netflix’s most acclaimed and popular comedies, which was surprisingly canceled this year, ‘One Day at a Time’ follows the day-to-day struggles of a Cuban-American family.
 At the center of the story is Penelope.
 A war veteran, she works as a nurse and tries to raise her children with the help of her mother after separating from her husband.
 While there are a lot of themes that this show assimilates into its storyline, one of the most prominent ones is homosexuality.
-Elena is Penelope’s teenage daughter who discovers that she is a lesbian.
+Elena is Penelope’s teenage daughter, who discovers that she is a lesbian.
 It is through her story that the struggles of LGBTQ+ people in getting acceptance from society are shown.
+You may watch the show here.

 Read More: Best Hunting Shows on Netflix